nhpquy/database-final-project/README.md

 In Reco4PHP, a `DiscoveryEngine` is responsible for discovering items to recommend in one possible way.

-Generally, recommender systems will contains multiple discovery engines, if you would write the `who you should follow on github` recommendation engine, you might end up with the non-exhaustive list of `Discovery Engines` :
+Generally, recommender systems will contain multiple discovery engines, if you would write the `who you should follow on github` recommendation engine, you might end up with the non-exhaustive list of `Discovery Engines` :

 * Find people that contributed on the same repositories than me
 * Find people that `FOLLOWS` the same people I follow